hyosubkim/NESC_3505_textbook/_sources/intro.md

 # Acknowledgments

 First of all, I owe a great debt of gratitude to [Aaron J. Newman](https://aaronjnewman.com/) of Dalhousie University for sharing his excellent open-source textbook, [Data Science for Psychology and Neuroscience - in Python](https://neuraldatascience.io/intro.html).
-What you see now is an edited / remixed / adapted version of the original book, one that I hope will best suit undergraduate Kinesiology students at The University of British Columbia.
+What you see now is an edited/remixed/adapted version of the original book, one that I hope will best suit undergraduate Kinesiology students at The University of British Columbia.
 Much of the original work has largely been kept intact, although a couple of notable changes include substituting the chapters on EEG and MRI data with one on signal processing, as well as the addition of a section on writing functions.
 My goal is that this book will evolve and take on a life of its own over iterations of teaching the course and serve as a useful, open resource for those studying and researching human movement.

 There are others whose work I have also adopted (and adapted) and to whom I am grateful:
 - [Meghan Allen](https://www.cs.ubc.ca/people/meghan-allen) of UBC for the section on writing functions, evaluating expressions, and some early tutorial materials